 It is not much different from a copy, but it should be more clear, I think (all the elements are created empty, unless we want to think about some option to prefill them)

 I hope I've been clear enough.

 Andreas suggested me to add somewhere a button like "save this page as collection" or "create a collection from this page", so that the editor/administrator can first assemble a "real page" and then use it to create the other pages.

-#2 Updated by Rachel Foucard over 1 year ago
+#2 Updated by Rachel Foucard almost 2 years ago

 Reading this story and all the related stories here are my thoughts :

 The user story "as an editor, I want to quickly add content to a new page, with creating a page pre-filled with content elements" is more a technical solution than a real need.
 The editors problem today is that they have only one way to compose their pages, and it's interuptive and quite long :

 Click on the position, choose the content type tab, choose the content, fill the content (that is really interuptive), save and close the content, and now I see again my page compostion.